 Your ophthalmologist and optometrist working together to provide you the highest quality and convenience.

 Co-management is the term used to describe the cooperative care of patients between the primary eye care provider and the ophthalmic surgeon.
-The components of refractive surgery include the pre-operative examination and measurement of the eyes, the discussion of the surgical procedure, including the alternatives, risk/benefit ratio, and risks and complications; the surgery; and the post-operative care.
+The components of cataract and LASIK surgery include the pre-operative examination and measurement of the eyes, the discussion of the surgical procedure, including the alternatives, risk/benefit ratio, and risks and complications; the surgery; and the post-operative care.

 The Pre-Operative Work-Up

 Additionally, corneal curvature maps and thickness measurements are taken.
+For cataract patients, additional measurements are taken to determine the power of the lens implant which will be placed in the eye at the time of surgery.
 For this examination, it is imperative that the patient not wear soft contact lenses for three days, or gas permeable contact lenses for three weeks prior to this evaluation.

 The Post-Operative Care